Vask af dit bæreredskab

 IRONING

-Wool can be ironed at low heat, always with steam.
-The wrap/sling must be dry before ironing.
+Wool can be ironed at low heat, always using steam.
+The wrap/sling should be dry before ironing.

 SILK